This article will help you understand the main functions of Documents Custom Fields.

 Creating a Purchase Order with the Text type will look like this:

-For example, you can use this type of Documents Custom Fields to specify the purpose of the Purchase Order, Machine #, Project Stage / Phase, Quotations References, etc.
+For example, you can use this type of Document Custom Fields to specify the purpose of the Purchase Order, Machine #, Project Stage / Phase, Quotations References, etc.

 3. Date